hafizalwan/buytickets.my/README.md

 This application is using the following :

-* Using Ruby version 2.5.1
+* Ruby version 2.5.1

-* Using Rails version 5.2.1
+* Rails version 5.2.1

-* Using SQLite version 3.x for development
+* SQLite version 3.x for development

-* Using MySQL for production on AWS
+* MySQL for production on AWS

+* materialize-sass version 1.0.0.rc1

-* Using bootstrap-sass version 3.3.7
+* font-awesome-sass version 5.2.0

 This app is developed by <a href="https://www.hafizalwan.com">Hafiz Alwan</a>